top of page

 ***IMPORTANT NOTE***

 To audit a course, start by choosing the “audit” button in the registration process.
-Our courses are not listed individually.
-Simply choose "Another course" from the drop-down menu and follow the rest of the prompts to fill in your personal details.
+Choose which course you'd like to take from the drop-down menu and follow the rest of the prompts to fill in your personal details.
+You will be contacted by WBS and given further instructions after that.

 To take a course for seminary credit, click on the "Graduate Certificate" option, then choose "Ministry to Muslims" as the intended degree and fill out the rest of the prompts.